-Considering all of that, the most suitable potting soil for thyme would be FoxFarm OCEAN FOREST® POTTING SOIL.
+With that in mind, the most suitable potting soil for thyme is the FoxFarm OCEAN FOREST® POTTING SOIL.

-First of all, this soil’s pH ranges between 6.3 and 6.8, which is great for your thyme plants.
-Second, the soil texture of this mix is one of the best in the world.
+First, this soil’s pH ranges between 6.3 and 6.8, which is perfect for your thyme plants.
+Second, the mix’s soil texture is one of the best in the world.

-FoxFarm is very light, which allows water to drain smoothly and keeps the roots well aerated and penetrated.
+FoxFarm is noticeably light.
+It allows water to drain smoothly and keeps the roots well aerated and penetrated.

-Nonetheless, FoxFarm or any other potting soil isn’t enough on its own.
-We need to give it a little push to drain a bit more quickly.
+Nonetheless, FoxFarm, or any other potting soil, isn’t enough on its own.
+We need to give it a little push to drain at a faster pace.

-Most of the components that constitute FoxFarm are organic, which is pretty good for the nutrition of our thyme, but this material can also trap good amounts of water.
+Most of the components that constitute FoxFarm are organic.
+That’s rather good for our thyme’s nutrition, but this material can also trap a lot of water.

-I’m not saying that FoxFarm doesn’t drain well.
-From my own experience, FoxFarm drains water efficiently, but since we’re growing a very drought-tolerant plant, we need to modify it a bit.
+I’m not saying FoxFarm doesn’t drain well.
+From my experience, FoxFarm drains water efficiently.
+But since we’re growing a very drought-tolerant plant, we need to change it up a bit.

-The habit of adding water-draining material to the soil isn’t new in the field of gardening.
-Gardeners have been doing it for a long time to increase the productivity of drought-tolerant plants.
+Adding water-draining material to the soil isn’t new in gardening, though.
+Gardeners have been doing it for a very long time.
+We know it increases the productivity of drought-tolerant plants.

-Of course, you can still grow your thyme in any well-drained potting soil, but if you want to master the game.
+Of course, you can still grow your thyme in any well-drained potting soil—but I’m guessing you want to master the game.
 You should adjust the soil to suit the needs of the thyme strain you’re growing.
 That will help produce the highest quality of growth.

-You can start by mixing ⅓ of any water-draining material (I prefer perlite) with ⅔ of well-drained potting soil.
+Mix one part of any water-draining material (I prefer perlite) with two parts of well-drained potting soil.

-Your thyme should do great in this mix, but you need to monitor the plant during its first few weeks in this soil.
+Your thyme should do great in this mix, but you must watch the plant during its first few weeks in this soil.

 2- “Cactus and Succulent” Mix

-Many gardeners prefer to grow their thyme in a succulent mix, which has the best water-draining ability.
+Many gardeners prefer to grow their thyme in a succulent mix.
+After all, it does have the best water-draining ability.

-This soil doesn’t need any modification of its draining capacity because it’s already composed of a material that drains water in a very elegant way.
+This soil doesn’t need any modification of its draining ability.
+It’s already composed of a material that exquisitely drains water.

 Nonetheless, it would be best if you avoided certain succulent mixes.
 Specifically avoid those lacking the organic material that keeps your thyme well nourished.

 Adjusting Your Soil on Demand

-Look after any signs of wilting, yellowing, or darkening in the leaves.
-If you observe any, it means you should do one of two things.
+Look for signs of wilting, yellowing, or darkening in the leaves.
+If you see any of these, it means you should do one of two things.
 You either want to add more draining material or increase the amount of potting soil.

-If your plant feels better when you water it, then you should do that more frequently or add more organic matter or regular potting soil to the container.
+Your plant may feel better when you water it.
+In that case, you should water it more often.
+You could also add more organic matter or regular potting soil to the container.

-On the other hand, if water makes things worse, then you should add more draining material to the mix or reduce the number of times you water your plant per week or month.
+But more water may makes things worse.
+If so, you should add more draining material to the mix.
+You may also reduce the number of times you water your plant per week or month.

 Using Fertilizers to Enrich the Soil

-Another thing I love about FoxFarm potting soil is that it’s rich with nutrients that come from peat moss, worm castings, crab meal, and other products that are derived from nature.
+Another thing I love about FoxFarm potting soil is its composition.
+It’s rich with nutrients from peat moss, worm castings, crab meal, and other products.
+Notice these are all derived from nature.

-Forget about investing in fertilizers if you use this soil or any other nutrient-rich mix.
+Forget about investing in fertilizers if you use this soil or another nutrient-rich mix.
 The treatment should last for at least the first few weeks or months.
-Then start compensating for all the nutrients that your thyme has consumed during that time.
+Then start compensating for all the nutrients your thyme has consumed during that period.

 Most herbs need fertilizer to grow the way we want them to.
 Thyme is one of these plants that can grow much more quickly with proper nutrition.

 Remember to avoid choosing synthetic fertilizers.
 Instead, go for natural ones, such as worm castings (vermicompost).
-Learn how to make your own worm castings here.
+Learn how to make worm castings here.

 Vermicompost is high in nitrogen, which is what most plants need to grow tall.
-It can be prepared at home or purchased from plant stores or nurseries.
+You can prepare it at home or buy it from plant stores or nurseries.

-The main issue here is that the more you increase organic material in your soil, the more it retains water.
+The main issue here is the more you increase organic material in your soil, the more it holds onto water.
 To avoid such a problem, use the fertilizer in moderate amounts.

 Repotting Your Thyme

-Remember that you need to repot your thyme every few months for several reasons.
+Remember, you must repot your thyme every few months, for several reasons.

-Note: Repotting simply means changing the soil and not necessarily the planter/container.
+Note: Repotting means changing the soil and not necessarily the planter/container.

-First of all, as soil grows old in the container, its texture changes.
-This means that all of its characteristics can shift drastically.
-For example, if it’s well-drained, it could increasingly retain water.
+First, as soil grows old in the container, its texture changes, so its characteristics can shift drastically.
+For example, if it’s well-drained, it could retain water at an increasing rate.

 New soil has a spongy, soft texture.
 Old soil, on the contrary, has a rough and compact texture.
-So, remember to monitor these aspects of your soil and change it when necessary.
+So, remember to watch these aspects of your soil and replace it when necessary.